tomfenemore/PfRD/Notes.md

 The difference between initial and calculated twist arrey multiplied by a timestep is then added to the initial guess and this error is reduced up until the point the error is reduced to an acceptable level.

+##To Think About
+Would be quite interesting to have a look at the different outputs of the steady state and static solutions and see how that effects the buckle location and buckle extent that moment relief is increased.